Bala Nagamma (1959 film): Plot

-The film begins with Queen Bhulakshmi, wife of King Nava Bhoja, penances Shiva for progeny.
+The film begins with Queen Bhulakshmi, wife of King Nava Bhoja, who prays to Shiva for progeny.
 Ultimately, she acquires the boon, and according to the Lord's mandate, she procures a fruit from the tree by stepping on an anthill.
 At this, enraged Nagendra is about to kill her, but she begs for life until her motherhood.
 After a while, Bhulakshmi is blessed with seven daughters and decides to repent.
 Anyhow, Nava Bhoja bars and attempts to shield her but gets a victim of a snake bite and dies.
 Now, the King coercively knits a shrew, Manikyamba, who oppress the kids.
 Plus, she molds Nava Bhoja, a henpecked husband, via a witchcraft paste and goads him to slaughter the girls.
-Generous father cannot make it, so he quits them in the forest, where the Bhulakshmi aura rears them.
+Generous father cannot do it, so he banishes them in the forest, where the Bhulakshmi aura rears them.

 Years pass, and King Ramavardhi, the ruler of Panuganti, is the sibling of Bhulakshmi, who sends his seven sons to detect his niece.
-Whereat, the younger Karyavardhi, spots the last girl, Balanagamma, and they crush.
+Whereat, the younger Karyavardhi, spots the last girl, Balanagamma, and they fall in love.
 Now, the seven sisters' splices, their cousins, Karyavardhi & Balanagamma, are blessed with a baby boy, Balavardhi.
 Besides, Mayala Marathi, the splenetic wizard, resides on the outskirts of his ghost den.
 Once, he challenges his paramour Sangu to nab a gorgeous in the universe and picks Balanagamma.
 At the same time, Karyavardhi proceeds to the battlefield, drawing a chalk outline for protection and designating his acolyte, Thalari Ramudu, as a guard.
 However, Marathi's chicanery abducts Balanagamma by transforming her into a dog.
 Knowing it, Karyavardhi onslaughts with his men on Marathi, whom he turns as the status and even incinerates Sangu.
 Spotting it, Balanagamma attempts suicide, and Bhulakshmi's aura secures her, stating that her son will safeguard her at the age of 12.
 Hereupon, Balanagamma tactically resisted Marathi for 12 years.

 As time passes, Balavardhi learns about Marathi's atrocity.
 Ergo pledges to relieve his parents and steps in with Thalari Ramudu.
-Amid this, he shields a kingdom from a tiger hunt and conjoins its princess.
+Amid this, he shields a kingdom from a tiger hunt and marries its princess.
 Following, seeking guidance from Nagendra, Balavardhi intrudes into Marathi's palace through a florist, Tambala Pedi.
 He is acquainted with his mother and, with wit, extracts the life secret of Marathi, i.e., amalgamated beyond the seven seas; one pillar is the floor and in the parrot's neck.
 Balavardhi acquires it after an adventurous journey.
 At last, he ceases Marathi, making his father & family normal.
 Finally, the movie ends on a happy note with a family reunion.